-Role of Culture- In Asian cultures, which rests morein patriarchy, the ideal male is perhaps seen as competent, stable, tough, confident, accomplished, non-conforming, aggressive and is the leader.
+Role of Culture- In Asian cultures, which rests morein patriarchy, the ideal male is perhaps seen as competent, stable, tough, confident, strong, accomplished, nonconforming, aggressive and is the leader.
 The ideal female is perhaps seen as warm, emotional, kind, polite, sensitive, friendly, fashionable, gentle, soft and is the follower.
 In urban contexts, these gender expectations and stereotypes could be more subtle and indirect.

-Research also shows that these stereotypes create dangerous consequences that limit a person's full potential and well being.
+1.5 Tools- A self-constructed questionnaire by the researcher named 'Gender Perception' was used in order to collect responses from the subjects.
+The questionnaire contained 15 test items and had a 5 point Likert-rating scale.
+The lowest possible score was 15 and highest possible score was 75.
+The test items were based on everyday instances of gender expectations from self, parents and peers and they were framed in such a way that higher the Research also shows that these stereotypes create dangerous consequences that limit a person's full potential and well being.
 Men and women, because of these stereotypes, are forced to ignore their personality traits, temperament and unique characteristics that make them who they are.
 Instead there is always a tendency to conform to the cultural notions of 'masculinity' and 'femininity'.